FurnishNG/Magento-File-Backup-Script/README.md

 It can equally be used for backing up any other folder.

 <h2>Prerequisite</h2>
-1. Ensure that AWS CLI is fully installed on your server and AWS credentials setup for root and/or {user}
+1.Ensure that AWS CLI is fully installed on your server and AWS credentials setup for root and/or {user}

 On Ubuntu:

 \# aptitude install awscli

-2. After installation, run:
+2.After installation, run:

 \# aws configure